-- a) eduroam Certificates; and - b) Multi-Domain Network Services Certificates are not supported.
-All renewal requests for a) eduroam Certificates; and b) Multi-Domain Network Services Certificates SHALL be treated like initial Certificate Applications, see section 3.2.
+- a) eduroam Certificates; - b) Multi-Domain Network Services Certificates; and - a) Generic Server- and Client-Machine-Certificates are not supported.
+All renewal requests for

+- a) eduroam Certificates; - b) Multi-Domain Network Services Certificates; and - a) Generic Server- and Client-Machine-Certificates

+SHALL be treated like initial Certificate Applications, see section 3.2.